ma3mool/Approxilyzer/README.txt

 the run-time of finding Approximate instructions and SDC-causing instructions by 3-6x orders of magnitude.

-Project overview can be viewed at: rsim.cs.illinois.edu/approxilyzer
+Project overview can be viewed at: https://cs.illinois.edu/approxilyzer

 APPROXILYZER REQUIREMENTS
 =========================================================
 1) WindRiver SIMICS 3.0.31 (requires WindRiver license)
-2) Wisconsin Multifacet GEMS
-3) A SPARC V9 machine, running OpenSolaris
+2) A SPARC V9 machine, running OpenSolaris (cross-compiler support coming soon)